The Ferie delle Messi Medieval Harvest Festival

 Today, the event takes place on the third weekend of June starting on Friday night, and continuing through Saturday evening and all day Sunday.
 During these hours, the town takes a step back in time offering a typical medieval and fun atmosphere, recalling the ancient scents and traditions of the time that is sure to please history buffs as well as the common folk ;-).

 Every year, visitors can count on some of these events on each of the nights of the festival:

 Saturday evening: The four "contrade" introduce the knights and horses which will compete the following day (Sunday) during the race "Giostra dei Bastioni".
-The show continue with other medieval games such as the tug of war, the archery and the contest of the "Braid" between the ladies of the neighborhoods.
+The show continues with other medieval games such as the tug of war, archery and the contest of the "Braid" between the ladies of the neighborhoods.
 For the rest of the night, the public is entertained with many shows and exhibitions.

 You can view the full program here.

 We hope you enjoy the event and the jump back into the past!

 Social media addicted, keen on travels, in love with her land, Tuscany.
 Sara has decided to share all the emotions this region can offer through her posts on our blog.

 You might also like: